 You should not be given a live vaccination while being treated with TALTZ.

-Tell your doctor if you become pregnant while using TALTZ.
+Tell your doctor if you become pregnant or plan to breastfeed while using TALTZ.

 Things you must not do

 Do not use the medicine if you think it has been frozen or exposed to excessive heat.

 Do not use the medicine if you notice that the autoinjector or syringe is damaged,